Downlink/test/Readme.md

 The module's API is a FaaS (Function as a Service) also called "serverless" making it easy for everyone to develop applications in telematics, data acquisition, process automation, network gateways, workflow orchestration and many others.

-Deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
-Device servers are accessible through its user assigned device *id*.
+With m2m, you can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.

+Your can set multiple *channel data*, *GPIO objects* and *HTTP API* methods as resources for your device servers.

+Your device servers will be accessible through its user assigned device *id* from your remote client applications.

 Access to devices is restricted to authenticated users only.

-Communications between client and device servers are fully encrypted using TLS protocol.
+All communications between client and device servers are fully encrypted using TLS protocol.

 To use this module, users must create an account and register their devices with [node-m2m](https://www.node-m2m.com).